tespkg/enva-release/README.md

 - [x] Minimize the required env vars
 - [x] Tutorial documentation
 - [x] Push new service/application docker images to registry
+- [ ] Frontend use envs to render index.html directly instead of putting env key into OSEnv and render OSEnv then render index.html via OSEnv
+- [ ] Create a `init` CLI for db's kv publish & merge `oidcr` into it.
+- [ ] Health check endpoint for enva
 - [ ] Replace nginx with our own `simple static site service(s4)`
 - [ ] An extensive way to extend the pre-configuration for service startup, e.g, create database if not exist etc.
 - [ ] ~~Migrate specs at startup~~